Kss2k/modsem/README.md

 - `"qml"` = The Quasi Maximum Likelihood (QML) approach, see the [vignette](https://kss2k.github.io/intro_modsem/articles/lms_qml.html)
 - `"mplus"`
   - estimates model through Mplus, if it is installed

-# New Features version 1.0.1
-- Interaction effects between endogenous and exogenous variables are now possible by default with QML-approach.
-- Interaction effects between two endogenous variables are now possible with the LMS and QML approach, using the 'cov.syntax' argument, see the [vignette](https://kss2k.github.io/intro_modsem/articles/interaction_two_etas.html) for more information.
-- Improved `summary()` function for LMS and QML:
-    1. Standardized estimates are now available for the LMS and QML approach, using the `standardized = TRUE` argument.
-    2. The `summary()` function now also returns the RMSEA, Chi-Square, AIC, BIC, and Expected covariance matrix for the LMS and QML approach.
-    3. The `summary()` function now resembles the output of the `summary()` function from the `lavaan` package.
-- Added post-estimation functions for LMS and QML:
-    1. `modsem_inspect()` for inspecting the results of the LMS and QML approach
-    2. `fit_modsem_da()` caluculates a variety of fit indices for the LMS and QML approach, RMSEA, Chi-Square, AIC, BIC, and Expected covariance matrix.
-    3. `vcov()` returns the variance-covariance matrix of the parameter estimates for the LMS and QML approach.
-    4. `coef()` returns the parameter estimates for the LMS and QML approach.

 # Examples